Drewpiter39/Drew_Turgeon_226_Hash_Tree_Assignment/ReadMe.txt

 their collisions, that being 11245 and 12277.
 5. This method has the advantage of being quick, but it also creates a lot of wasted space and deletions which is exceptionally problematic.

+Method 3: Quadratic Probing
+1. This method has us look at the originally desired space that the numerical equivelent of the string would like to go into.
+This method varies by using the formula ((key + (i * i)) % len(table)) to calculate the next position it will try.
+2. This method is also quite quck averaging less that 0.25 secs for both titles and quotes.
+3. This method does have a larger amount of collisions than the previous with 1100938 for titles and 1163760 for quotes.
+4. Both of these sorting catagories wasted four spots in the table.
+5. This method has the advantage of being quick, though it is not as fast as the previous, it has the advantage of having far less wasted spaces.